Joint Activities with Other Associations

 - There should be sufficient advance notice for meetings to be advertised to the membership through the pages of the official news bulletins of each society (thereby allowing members to submit abstracts, apply for travel money, etc.).
 This is why there are deadlines for applying for financial support (see below).

 - The EASP will publish a report of the meeting in the EASP Bulletin and website.

 - Conference organizers will be encouraged to submit articles or an edited book, based on contributions to the conference, for consideration as an issue of the Journal of Social Issues or to one of SPSSI's other publication outlets.
 Regardless of the outlet, any conference related publication must acknowledge the financial support from EASP and SPSSI.

 The Society of Australasian Social Psychology (SASP) holds a bi-annual summer school.
 The SASP summer school was previously jointly organised by LaTrobe, The Australian National University, and the University of Melbourne.

 SASP summer schools are set up primarily for SASP students, but they also accept 5 European EASP members, selected by the EASP.
 If necessary, EASP provides financial assistance to selected EASP participants.
 In addition, 5 postgraduate members of SASP can participate at the EASP summer school, selected and sponsored by SASP.

-To foster international cooperation between the EASP and the Society for Personality and Social Psychology (SPSP), there is an exchange between the EASP and SPSP concerning teir summer schools (EASP summer school and SISPP).
+To foster international cooperation between the Society for Personality and Social Psychology (SPSP) and EASP, an exchange between the SPSP and EASP, concerning their respective summer schools, exists.

 Summer Institute in Social Psychology (SISPP)